 The JORVIK Group of Attractions offers fantastic opportunities for both placements and volunteers which incorporate projects or activities involving all of our different attractions.

-Due to COVID-19 our volunteer and placement programme is currently closed to new applicants, as we review how we offer volunteering and placement opportunities in our attractions.
+Due to COVID-19 our volunteer and placement programme is currently closed to new applicants.
 Please see our Volunteer and Placement pages for further information.
 To stay updated, please sign up to our volunteering and placement mailing list.

 Joining as an Attractions volunteer: